 - WC1E 7HT

 I studied medicine at Nottingham University (1970-5), including an inter-collated degree in community medicine, and obtained an MSc in epidemiology from LSHTM in 1981, and a DM in 1985, holding a Wellcome Trust fellowship in clinical epidemiology during this time.
 I trained in primary care and subsequently in geriatric medicine and have held chairs in geriatric medicine (London & Barts 1989-92), clinical epidemiology (Royal Free, 1992-1998), and epidemiology of ageing (University of Bristol, 1998-2005).
 I am a visiting fellow at the University of Bristol and visiting professor at University College London.
 I am co-editor of the International Journal of Epidemiology and coordinating editor of the Cochrane Heart Group.
 I chaired the Wellcome Trust Populations & Public Health funding committee (2005-7) .
 I was a non-executive board member of National Institute for Health and Clinical Excellence (NICE) (2005-8) and am a member of the NICE Internatinoal advisory committee.
 In 2008 moved to New Delhi following awards of Wellcome Trust grants to work with Public Health Foundation of India to build capacity for public health activities and to establish a South Asia Network for Chronic Disease research.
 I joined LSHTM in October 2005.
-I retired in May 2014 and continue to edit the International Journal of Epidemiology, do work for NICE International and support research and teaching at LSHTM.
+I retired in May 2014 and stopped editing the International Journal of Epidemiology in 2016.
+I continue to do work for NICE International and support research and teaching at LSHTM.

 - Public health

 - Systematic reviews

 - Sri Lanka

 - South Asia

 - migration and health

 Complex interventions to improve physical function and maintain independent living in elderly people: a systematic review and meta-analysis.